adesbro/adesbro.github.io/_posts/2014-11-12-New-Job-New-Blog.md

 title: New job.
 New blog.
 ---

-I've been working as a software developer for the best part of 20 years now and I've always had commercial realities impacting the work that I really want to - research!
-Well, by research I mean being able to experiment more with various alternate solutions to find the best way to do something.
-Time and money constraints generally keep this kind of thing confined.
+I've been working as a software developer for the best part of 20 years now and I've always had commercial realities impacting my work and the work that I really want to - research!
+Well, by research I mean being able to experiment with various solutions and frameworks to find a better way to do something.
+Time and money constraints generally keep this kind of thing confined to work at home.

 ![_config.yml]({{ site.baseurl }}/images/uni_lake_thin.png)

-Now I have been given a great opportunity to work with a group within a University that will allow me to do more of what I want to do.
+Now I have been given a great opportunity to work with a group at a University that will allow me to do more of what I want to do.
 My job is part-time development and part-time research.
 I'll be enrolling as a student and my job will contribute towards a PhD.
-I might not be affected by commercial constraints, but I'll be doing a lot more writing, presenting and writing.
-Did I say writing?
+I might not be affected by the same commercial constraints, but I'll be doing a lot more writing and presenting.
+Yes, if I want to go to a conference I'll need to participate, not just watch!

 I quit a job of 14 years to risk a contract job offer **for less money** to do this.
 I have no regrets.